 Implantology at Clinique MFML

 If you or someone close to you is considering dental implant placement, don’t hesitate to make an appointment with us.
-One of our implant surgeons will meet with you and review your situation to determine if this is a suitable treatment for you.
+Our maxillofacial surgery clinic and our surgeons welcome you to analyze your situation, propose solutions and support you throughout your treatment.